How to Prefill a Form With Salesforce Data

 Once we find the record, how do we populate the record details into the form?
 This is where we configure that.

 For this example we have one simply lookup condition: we need the email to match.
-Click on (field) and select Email.
+Click on (Salesforce field) and select Email.
 Click on (operator) and select is.
 Click on (search or type) and select the Contact Email field.

-For field mapping: click on (Salesforce field) and select First Name.
+Under field mapping click on (Salesforce field) and select First Name.
 Click on (form field) and select What is your first name?.
 Click on Add.
 We will map other form fields in the same way.
 Our configuration should look like this:

 We are telling the integration to fetch the Salesforce record where the email matches the value of our hidden field labelled Contact Email, and then populate that into the form based on field mappings.